1773 English cricket season

 In the 1773 English cricket season, there was a downturn in the fortunes of the Hambledon Club as their Hampshire team lost every match they are known to have played, and some of their defeats were heavy.
 Their poor results owed much to star bowler Thomas Brett having been injured.
 Three other county teams were active: Kent, Middlesex and Surrey.
-Teams called England took part in five matches, all against Hampshire, and won all five.
+England teams took part in five matches, all against Hampshire, and won all five.
+A total of fourteen historically important matches are in the records.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

-William Yalden was one of the season's leading wicket-keepers and he also equalled Richard Newland's record for the highest individual innings in a senior match when he scored 88 for Surrey against Hampshire in September.
-Based on surviving scorecard data, the highest runscorers of the whole season were Thomas White (Surrey), Joseph Miller (Kent) and Will Palmer (Surrey).
-Lumpy Stevens of Surrey was the leading bowler with 18 wickets.
+William Yalden was one of the season's leading wicket-keepers, and he also equalled Richard Newland's record for the highest individual innings in a senior match when he scored 88 for Surrey against Hampshire in September.

 Single wicket

 The earliest significant event of the season was a single wicket match played on 2 June at the Artillery Ground between Five of England and Five of Hampshire for a stake of £1,000.
-It was billed as "the first great match this season".
-The Hampshire team was John Small, Tom Sueter, Richard Nyren, George Leer and Thomas Brett.
-England's five were Lumpy Stevens, John Minshull, Joseph Miller, Dick May and Will Palmer.
+It was billed as 'the first great match this season'.
+Hampshire's five were John Small, Tom Sueter, Richard Nyren, George Leer, and Thomas Brett.
+England's five were Lumpy Stevens, John Minshull, Joseph Miller, Dick May, and Will Palmer.
 England scored 31 & 27/4 against Hampshire's 24 & 33 to win by 1 wicket.
-Miller was 11 not out at the end and so scored the winning run(s).
+Miller was 11 not out at the end, and so scored the winning run(s).
 Leer with scores of 16 and 13 made the most runs.

 Eleven-a-side

 The Association of Cricket Statisticians and Historians (the ACS) listed twelve senior eleven-a-side matches in the 1773 English cricket season.
 A thirteenth match, which they had overlooked, was played on 9–10 July.
-(Note: Some eleven-a-side matches played 1772–1863 have been rated "first-class" by certain sources, but there was no such standard at the time.
-The term came into common use from around 1864 and was formally defined as a standard by a meeting at Lord's, in May 1894, of Marylebone Cricket Club (MCC) and the county clubs which were then competing in the County Championship.
-The ruling was effective from the beginning of the 1895 season.
-Pre-1864 matches which are included in the ACS' "Important Match Guide" may generally be regarded as top-class or, at least, historically significant.)
 The combined Hampshire and Sussex team underwritten by the Hambledon Club took part in eight matches – five against England and three against Surrey – and lost all of them.
 Surrey played in all the other five matches, four against Kent and one against Middlesex.
 Surrey defeated Kent three times and lost to them once; they also lost the Middlesex match.